Violence has causes. Our job is to get to the bottom of it.

-At Butler Law Firm, our shooting and civil rights lawyers know how to hold negligent property owners accountable.
+At Butler Kahn, our lawyers know how to hold negligent property owners accountable.
 We can obtain a history of crime on the property to find out what the property owner knew about violence.
 We know how to find the witnesses and experts who can explain to a jury what safety measures the property owner should have put in place, and we know how to find out what the property owner did and did not do.
 If the property owner still refuses to accept responsibility, we know how to make the case to the jury.

 Negligent Security and Shootings

 Commercial property owners should keep customers, employees, and other visitors reasonably safe.
 When a property owner knows about dangerous violent crime on the property but fails to take reasonable security measures or warn people about the danger, the law allows a plaintiff to bring a “negligent security” case against the owner.

 Responsible property owners provide security for tenants and their guests.
 It’s the right thing to do, and it’s what the law requires.
 But some owners don’t do it.
 Regrettably, some property owners go to great lengths to protect their own things—such as their buildings or air-conditioning units—but do little or nothing to protect the people and families who live at the complex.